-According to what ingredients upset you, you can find your niche and stay there for a while, seeing if it’s of any relief… And since having our life controlled by food allergies is not really fun, let’s at least find a way to make the experience enjoyable and get the most out of what we CAN eat!
+According to what ingredients upset you, you can find your niche and stay there for a while, seeing if it’s of any relief… And since having our life controlled by food intolerances and allergies is not really fun, let’s at least find a way to make the experience enjoyable and get the most out of what we CAN eat!

 Grain & Gluten Free Chocolate Coffee Cookies

 - 80 gr Cassava Flour

 - 50 gr Chickpea Flour (replace with Coconut Flour to make this Paleo)

 - 1/2 tsp Green Stevia

 - 1/2 tsp Vanilla Bean Powder (replaceable with Vanilla Extract)

 - 85 gr Coconut Milk (for the perfect thickness I recommend Arroy D)